Is Travis Hunter having best season ever for a non-quarterback, non-halfback?

 "There are things we just know that we aren't going to see again — and this is one of those things.
 Travis Hunter is one of one."

-As a result of his stellar two-way play, Hunter became the betting favorite to win the Heisman this week ahead of Colorado's game against Utah (noon ET, Saturday on FOX and the FOX Sports app).
-But Klatt also thinks Hunter is going to be a finalist for the Biletnikoff (best wide receiver) and Thorpe (best defensive back) awards, believing he should win the latter.
+As a result of his stellar two-way play, Hunter became the betting favorite to win the Heisman.
+He also made history by becoming the first player to win both the Biletnikoff (best wide receiver) and Bednarik (best defensive player) awards.

 "Nobody is doing anything close to what he's doing right now," Klatt said.
 "He played 170 snaps against Texas Tech.
 That's absurd! … He is going to win the Heisman if Colorado gets to the Big 12 Championship Game."